 RESULTS AND DISCUSSION

 The survey conducted over six different blocks of Udham Singh Nagar district of Uttarakhand showed varied results according to the data collected and analysed.
-The results are represented according of different criteria
+The results are represented according to different criteria.

-CULTIVATION AND FARMERS KNOWLEDGE ABOUT INSECT PESTS IN CHILLI
+CULTIVATION AND FARMERS' KNOWLEDGE ABOUT INSECT PESTS IN CHILLI

-The survey results on various cultivation practices and farmers knowledge about insect pests in chilli in various blocks of Udham Singh Nagar are presented in Table 1.
+The survey results on various cultivation practices and farmers' knowledge about insect pests in chilli in various blocks of Udham Singh Nagar are presented in Table 1.

 Area under chilli cultivation:

 A survey on chilli cultivation in various blocks of Udham Singh Nagar revealed that most farmers were marginal cultivators, growing chilli on less than 0.5 acres.
 In Rudrapur, about 92 per cent of farmers cultivated chilli on under 0.5 acres, compared to only 20 per cent in Kashipur.
 In contrast, 58 per cent of Kashipur farmers had 0.5 to 1 acre under chilli, while only 6 per cent in Rudrapur fell in this category.
 Gadarpur had the highest proportion (24%) of farmers cultivating chilli on more than 1 acre, whereas Rudrapur had the lowest in this category.
 Overall, across all blocks, 66 per cent of farmers grew chilli on less than 0.5 acres, 21.71 per cent on 0.5 to 1 acre, and only 12.31 per cent on more than 1 acre.
 These findings highlight significant regional differences in land holdings dedicated to chilli cultivation.
 Similar results were discovered by Hazari and Kalita (2022), who reported that most of the respondents were small and marginal farmers and that all of them were from farming families.
-Additionally, Swami et al. (2022) revealed that 41.50 per cent of chilli growers had less than 0.5 acres of growing land, while 31 per cent had between 0.5 and 1 hectares.
+Additionally, Swami et al. (2022) revealed that 41.50 per cent of chilli growers had less than 0.5 acres of growing land, while 31 per cent had between 0.5 and 1 hectare.
 With an average cultivation area of roughly 0.86 ha per farmer, 27.30 per cent of chilli producers supplied more than 1.0 ha.

 Damage Percentage: